 - A repairable write-off means that the vehicle is too costly to repair.
 But, it could be re-registered as road-worthy if it passes a vehicle safety and identity check.
 These laws may vary by state so check your local statutes.

-The written-off codes that come through the NEVDIS is unformatted.
+The car written-off check free that come through the NEVDIS is unformatted.
 But the PPSR formats the data for you to get a clearer picture much faster.
 This is one of the reasons why you should enjoy using the PPSR over the REVS report.

 What do the Write-off Codes on the PPSR Certificate mean?